turnkeylinux/pool/README.rst

         print only the names of packages in the pool (without the list) incompatible with -a option

+* quoting <package-glob> is important to ensure that it is not expanded by the shell

 Get packages from pool
 ''''''''''''''''''''''